-Pedestrian-friendly sidewalks, paths, trails, and other connections that allow pedestrians to safely access amenities and services are an important element of Vaughan's Active Transportation Network.
+Pedestrian-friendly sidewalks, paths, trails and other connections that allow pedestrians to safely access amenities and services are important elements of Vaughan's Active Transportation Network.
 The policies of this Section, in addition to the Natural Heritage and Parks and Open Space policies of this Plan, identify opportunities to support walking as the preferred and primary method of mobility across Vaughan to achieve walkable neighbourhoods.

-- 3.9.2.5 That in order to promote increased pedestrian activity and enhance access to transit services and community facilities: - a. sidewalks shall be provided on both sides of the street and in accordance with City guidelines; and - b. all sidewalks shall be located and of dimensions in accordance with City guidelines and standards, as well as compliance with Provincial requirements under the Accessibility for Ontarians with Disabilities Act to accommodate and encourage safe travel by pedestrians. - 3.9.2.6 That within areas in proximity to schools, parks, transit stops and stations, and other public facilities, sidewalks on both sides of the street will be required through the Block Plan or Plan of Subdivision approval process.
+- 3.9.2.5 That in order to promote increased pedestrian activity and enhance access to transit services and Community Facilities: - a. sidewalks shall be provided on both sides of all streets in accordance with City guidelines and engineering requirements; and - b. all sidewalks shall be designed in accordance with City guidelines and standards, as well as compliance with Provincial requirements under the Accessibility for Ontarians with Disabilities Act, to accommodate and encourage safe travel by pedestrians. - 3.9.2.6 That within areas in proximity to Schools, parks, transit stops and stations and other public facilities, sidewalks on both sides of the street will be required through the Block Plan or Plan of Subdivision approval process.

-- 3.9.2.7 That where sidewalks are currently not provided on both sides of the street, sidewalks will be required during major redevelopment or substantial reconstruction of the right-of-way. - 3.9.2.8 To encourage a comprehensive network of connected parks and multi-use trails within utility and abandoned rail corridors to support pedestrians and cyclists and augment the on-street network.
+- 3.9.2.7 That where sidewalks are currently not provided on both sides of the street, sidewalks will be required during major Redevelopment or substantial reconstruction of the right-of-way. - 3.9.2.8 To encourage a comprehensive network of connected parks and multi-use trails within utility and abandoned rail corridors to support pedestrians and cyclists and augment the on-street network.

-A Safe and Comprehensive Cycling Network
+A Safe and Comprehensive Active Transportation Network